Wonderful! You are not alone.

 - Slightly expensive.

 - Requires a Hub for full utilization.

 It is easy to use and the design is also highly praised.
 The accessory also has a timer built in so you can set it to automatically switch on or off.
 Users also said that it operates at the same level whether plugged in or on charge.

-The Philips Hue Tap Switch is a kinetic powered HomeKit enabled accessory which is used to control your Philips Hue bulbs.
-Additionally, the Hue Tap Switch features four buttons that allow you to instantly select favorite scene creations you’ve set up with the Hue app or control groups of lights.
+The Philips Hue smart dimmer Switch is a battery-powered wireless HomeKit enabled accessory which is used to control your Philips Hue bulbs.
+Additionally, the Hue smart dimmer Switch features four buttons and a toggle switch style that allows you to instantly select favorite scene creations you’ve set up with the Hue app or control groups of lights.

 - Minimalistic design